idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book.md

 - Automated tests vs human execution
 - Multiple copies of the same data

-### Work streams
+### Cohesion - Work streams

-### Team meeting
+### Rich communication - Team meeting

-### Deep Dives and Guest Speakers
+### Continous Learning - Deep Dives, Knowledge Transfer and Guest Speakers

-### Engineering Excellence + Operational Review
+### Engineering Excellence - Operational Review and Correction of Errors

-There should always been an on-call, an engineering excellence work stream, and a periodic review meeting.
+There should always been an on-call, an engineering excellence work stream, and a periodic review meeting and a [correction of errors](/coe) process.

 1. How do we know our customer is having a good day?
 2. How do we maximize our velocity